jimasta/jimasta/README.md

 - I’m currently learning NodeJS and React
 - I’m looking to collaborate with other content creators to evolve as a developer
-- Brainstorm with me over tech, algorithms, career, and music
+- Brainstorm with me over tech, algorithms, and music
+- Ask me about JavaScript, HTML, CSS

 ## Languages and Tools: